-To conclude, the majority of lens techniques known in the visualization literature have been developed for mouse and keyboard interaction in desktop environments.
-Precise positioning of the lens is usually carried out via mouse interaction and lens parameters are to be set in menus and through keyboard shortcuts.
+teraction and lens parameters are to be set in menus and through keyboard shortcuts.
 There are first promising studies on natural user interfaces for lens interaction, such as tangible lenses and head-tracking for lenses.
-However, these approaches mostly focus on the manipulation of the position and the size of lenses.
+However, these approaches mostly focus on the manipulation of the position and size of lenses.
 Few novel interaction techniques have been presented in terms of adjustment of other lens parameters.
 This is one possible direction for future work on interaction for lenses.
-A more general view on interesting research questions will be given in the next section.
+Before we present other relevant research questions, we will discuss the presented concepts for one selected lens example.